CodingItWrong/outsidein.dev/book/react/3-vertical-slice.md

 First, we create variables with a few restaurant names, because we'll use them several times.

-Next, we call `cy.intercept()` to stub a backend request to a URL—in this case, the `https://outside-in-dev-api.herokuapp.com/YOUR-API-KEY/restaurants` URL we just tested out.
+Next, we call `cy.intercept()` to stub a backend request to a URL—in this case, the `https://api.outsidein.dev/YOUR-API-KEY/restaurants` URL we just tested out.
 (Note that we don't hard-code your API key here; we use a `*` to match any value in the API key spot of the path.)
 When the app attempts to send a `GET` request to a matching URL, Cypress will intercept that request and return the specified response.
 We pass the method an array of two restaurant objects.
 Cypress will convert that array of objects into a JSON string and return that from the stubbed network call.
-Note that we don't need to include the `created_at` field, because our app won't be using them.

 Why stub our backend request?
 This allows us to test our frontend application in isolation from the backend.
 Doing so means that even if the backend is slow, unreachable, or its data has changed, our frontend E2E test will continue to pass, confirming that our frontend app behaves as expected.
 In particular, isolating our frontend from our backend is important to prevent flaky test failures on CI that would prevent merging our pull requests.